mgroves/GtkSignage/CONTRIBUTING.md

 - Use logging instead of print statements
 - Be specific about exception handling
 - Favor readability over terseness

-You can use tools like `flake8` or `pylint` to check your code for PEP 8 compliance.

 **Example of favoring readability**: